 HRAs are funded solely through employer contributions and may not be funded through employee salary deferrals under a cafeteria plan.
-These contributions are not included in the employee's income.
-You do not pay federal income taxes or employment taxes on amounts your employer contributes to the HRA.
+These contributions aren't included in the employee's income.
+You don't pay federal income tax or employment taxes on amounts your employer contributes to the HRA.